 Sometimes you’ve got to take a chance to visit a place, even if the timing is less than ideal.
 On my trip through Sweden down to its southern city of Malmö, the opportunity came up to fly out of nearby Copenhagen.
-With an evening flight, it was easy enough to cross over the Øresund Bridge to the Danish capital in the morning and have half a day in Copenhagen to go sightseeing.
+With an evening flight, it was easy enough to cross over the Øresund Bridge to the Danish capital in the morning to enjoy one day in Copenhagen to go sightseeing.

 Now I’m certainly not saying that just a day is the best way to visit this magnificent capital city.
 You can easily entertain yourself for days in this cosmopolitan destination.